 Carve Out a Nook

 Is there an awkward space in your home?
-Take advantage of areas where people in your home go less like an unused corner in your living room or an awkward nook without an existing purpose.
-Position a desk and a chair and use your vertical space by installing hanging shelves for your office essentials.
+Take advantage of areas where people in your home go less often, like an unused corner in your living room or an awkward nook without an existing purpose.
+Position a desk and a chair, and use your vertical space by installing hanging shelves for your office essentials.